 All accepted program leaders will be required to attend an leader orientation session before you begin your orientation with students.
-For spring programs, the session will be held over the summer.
-For fall and summer programs, it will occur before the end of the fall semester.
 This session is meant to give you the tools and knowledge to lead an effective orientation for your group.
 You will also be expected to meet with staff in the overseas office periodically during the semester prior to the start of the program.